Osteopathy

 Everyone can benefit from osteopathic evaluation and treatment.
 Osteopathy employs a holistic (whole body) approach to treatment.
 It is a non-invasive, drug-free alternative to help patients restore the circulatory, nervous and lymphatic system function, find relief from pain, achieve balance in the body, and improve overall health.

-What treatment methods do osteopaths use?
+What treatment methods does Osteopathy use?

 logo-white